directwebremoting/dwr/readme.txt

 There are a number of projects closely related to DWR, held in the same
 repository:
 - drapgen: A method of generating reverse ajax proxies
-- dwrtest: A set of pre-configured test environments
+- dwr-test: A set of pre-configured test environments
 - library: Source .zip files referred to from DWR jar files
+- battleships: A multi-player web game that can be built in an hour

 DWR is primarily build using ant.
 The important ant targets are:
 - clean: Removes target files and .DS_Store files left around by OSX
-- files: Build a set of output .zip files for distribution
+- standard: Build a set of output .zip files for distribution
-- unpack: Create a clean unpacked war file for tomcat/jetty/etc
-- fast-unpack: Augment an existing war file with recent changes
-- test: Run unit tests
+- war: Create a clean unpacked war file for tomcat/jetty/etc The DWR build system can be adapted to create outputs containing different modules (see Terminology) so it is simple to create a dwr.jar file that contains exactly the modules that you need.
+See the 'war' target and the execution of the 'build' macrodef.

 Terminology
 -----------